 Current income tax is based on taxable income for the year.
 Taxable income differs from income as reported in the statements of comprehensive income because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
-DGCM's current tax liabilities are measured at the amount expected to be paid to (recovered from) the taxation authorities using the tax rates that have been enacted or substantively enacted at the balance sheet date.
+DGCM's current tax es are measured at the amount expected to be paid to (recovered from) the taxation author liabilities are measured at the amount expected to be paid to (recovered from) the taxation authorities using the tax rates that have been enacted or substantively enacted at the balance sheet date.